This page has been updated and replaced as part of the DNREC Web Reboot Project.

 The Community Water Quality Improvement Grant (CWQIG) is an annually determined set aside in the Delaware Clean Water State Revolving Fund (CWSRF) Non‐Federal Administrative Account.
-The program is designed to assist municipalities, government agencies, and non‐profit organizations with implementing projects or programs within Delaware’s developed landscape to improve water quality in designated impaired watersheds consistent with specific plans developed for watershed improvements.
+The program is designed to assist any non‐profit organization, conservation district, community organization, and/or homeowner's association with implementing projects or programs within Delaware’s developed landscape to improve water quality in designated impaired watersheds consistent with specific plans developed for watershed improvements.
 Programs and projects selected will demonstrate innovative and sustainable methods, techniques, and/or practices for water quality improvements with cost effective and measurable results.

 In undertaking these projects, it is the intent that surface and ground water quality throughout the State of Delaware is measurably improved and that citizen education and actions regarding the waters of the State are benefited.
 The available funding should be used to assist with project/program implementation with a priority for projects that promote community involvement, leverage additional resources, further education and outreach, demonstrate innovative science, policy, and technology, and provide a project/program approach that is both measurable and transferable in water quality improvements obtained.

-Applicants may be any Delaware state or municipal government, agency or program, non‐profit organization, educational institution, community organization, and/or homeowner’s association within the State of Delaware.
+Applicants may be any non‐profit organization, conservation district, community organization, and/or homeowner’s association within the State of Delaware.
 Applicants may submit up to two project proposals per grant cycle.
 Preference is given to projects involving cooperative partnerships and sponsors without a dedicated source of funds for repayment of Clean Water State Revolving Fund loans.